hitokiri-mata/katacoda-courses/kubernetes-containers/go/step6-run-on-k8s.md

-Up until now, we have only, been concentrating on Go and putting your applications in containers.
+Up until now, we have only been concentrating on Go and putting your applications in containers.
 This Katacoda instance also is a running Kubernetes cluster.

 `kubectl get componentstatus`{{execute}}